Interview with Rany Jeyaratnam, Labour Market Specialist of Success Skills Centre and Coordinator of the Winnipeg Connector Partnership

 You may have heard it said that to make it in Canada’s job market, it’s not what you know but who you know that matters.
 To some extent, this is true.
 While your credentials do matter, knowing people in the industry is the key to opening the hidden job market and finding job opportunities.
 This requires developing and building your professional network.

 For many people, networking can be intimidating.
 But just imagine if you are a newcomer.
-You are in an entirely new environment which may make it difficult even to start.
+You are in an entirely new environment, which may make it difficult even to start.
 This is why the Winnipeg Connector Partnership was introduced.
-The Connector Program gives newcomers a boost by providing them the tools to start building their professional network in Canada.
+The Connector Program gives newcomers a boost by providing them with the tools to start building their professional network in Canada.

 The National Connector Program.

 Winnipeg officially became a Connector Community when it was launched here in November 2017 with Success Skills Centre as the lead partner organization.
 We spoke to Rany Jeyaratnam, Labour Market Specialist of Success Skills Centre and the Program Coordinator of the Winnipeg Connector Partnership to know more about this wonderful initiative:

 English Online (EO): I understand that the Winnipeg Connector Partnership is relatively new, can you tell us how it started in Winnipeg?

 Rany Jeyaratnam (RJ): It took us about two to three years to bring the program to Winnipeg, and launch it as part of the National Connector Program under the Halifax Partnerships.
 All service providers were preparing newcomer clients, giving them the tools and assisting them in everything that would lead them to successful careers, but supports for networking was lacking, and this was an essential part of the process.
 So we decided to go ahead and launch the program even without funding.
 Fortunately, IRCC funding came later and this enabled us to run the program fully.